 First, let’s take care of some key points…

-- When you first get to the laundry room and see that it’s jumping (i.e., busy), look around and see of anyone was waiting.
-You don’t wanna be that person that jumps in front of someone, it’s not a good look.
+- When you first get to the laundry room and see that it’s jumping (i.e., busy), look around and see if anyone was waiting.
+You don’t wanna be that person that jumps in front of someone.
+It’s not a good look.

-- After you are done washing, leave the door open so people know that that washer is available.
+- After you are done with the washer, leave the door open so people know that that washer is available.

 - Keep track of time!!
-VCU let’s us set up text/email alerts that notifies us when our cycles are close to ending and when they’re actually complete.
+VCU lets us set up text/email alerts that notify us when our cycles are close to ending and when they’re actually completed.
 I suggest setting a timer on your phone, maybe set it so it goes off five minutes before your cycle’s supposed to be finished.

 - Throw away lint and dryer sheets.

-- If you do take someone’s clothes out place them somewhere nicely, not on the floor.
+- If you do take someone’s clothes out place them somewhere nice, not on the floor.
 You wouldn’t someone to place your things on the floor, would you?

 - Make sure you have everything and I mean everything you think you might need.
 This boils down to everything you want to wash, detergent, fabric softener, and dryer sheets.
 Oh and let’s not forget about your student ID or whatever you have to use to pay.